 If no one else does, still take responsibility.

 You’ll get healthier.
-And if they don’t, you’ll leave and will eventually join a healthier church.
+And if the others don’t, you’ll leave and eventually join a healthier church.

 Health attracts health.You may not be responsible for all of it.
 But you're likely responsible for some of it.
 Own that.
 Click To Tweet